This article is Part 4 of a five-part series on Atlassian Single Sign-On. Part 1 | Part 2 | Part 3

 The Starting Point

-1. As part of a larger effort to centralize user management in a central team, the company ACME Services has decided to migrate their Jira and Confluence users from a local Active Directory where users login locally with username and password to Azure AD SAML SSO will be used to connect with the Atlassian applications.
+- As part of a larger effort to centralize user management, the company ACME Services has decided to migrate their Jira and Confluence users from a local Active Directory where users log in locally with a username and password to Azure AD.
+SAML SSO will be used to connect with the Atlassian applications.

 1. Migration from the local AD to Azure AD